HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 </div>
 </div>

-After selecting the items from the Sitecore content tree, the developer can click the “**Get Items**” button and the selected items will be added to the project.
+After selecting the items from the Sitecore content tree, the developer can click the "**Get Items**" button and the selected items will be added to the project.

 <div class="panel">
  <div class="panel-header bg-lightBlue fg-white">